cosmos/cosmos/WHITEPAPER.md

 context, and we provide more summaries of some proposals and their drawbacks in [Related Work](#related-work).

-Here we present Gnuclear, a novel blockchain network architecture that addresses all of these problems.
-Gnuclear is a network of many independent blockchains, called zones, that are connected by a central blockchain, called the hub.
+Here we present Atom, a novel blockchain network architecture that addresses all of these problems.
+Atom is a network of many independent blockchains, called zones, that are connected by a central blockchain, called the hub.
 The hub and zones are powered by Tendermint Core [\[8\]][8], which provides a high-performance, consistent, secure [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict fork-accountability guarantees hold over the behaviour of malicious actors.
-The Gnuclear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
-The hub and zones of the Gnuclear network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
-The Gnuclear hub utilizes IBC packets to move tokens from one zone to another while maintaining the total amount of tokens in the network, thus isolating each zone from the failure of others.
+The Atom hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
+The hub and zones of the Atom network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
+The Atom hub utilizes IBC packets to move tokens from one zone to another while maintaining the total amount of tokens in the network, thus isolating each zone from the failure of others.

-We believe that Gnuclear proves that Tendermint BFT consensus is well suited for scaling public proof-of-stake blockchains, and that it can compete with proof-of-work in speed, security, and scalability.
+We believe that Atom proves that Tendermint BFT consensus is well suited for scaling public proof-of-stake blockchains, and that it can compete with proof-of-work in speed, security, and scalability.
 Above all, we hope it grows into a platform that works for everyone interested in distributed ledger